-Tesco sell a selection of School Shoes in store, including Black Trainers, and School Shoes with Laces.
-As their F&F site* is going through a transition to the Grocery site*, there aren't any currently available online.
-If your local Tesco sells Clothing, then they should have some School Shoes on display - the bigger the store, the bigger the choice.
+Tesco sell a selection of school shoes in store, including black trainers, and school shoes with laces.
+If your local Tesco sells clothing they should have some school shoes on display - the bigger the store, the bigger the choice.

 Start-Rite School Shoes

-Like Clarks, Start-Rite* have a cult following, and a reputation for longstanding high quality.
-They also heavily encourage the right size of Shoe for your child and offer a host of width sizes to ensure the correct fit.
+Like Clarks, Start-Rite* have a strong following, and a reputation for longstanding high quality.
+They also heavily encourage the right size of shoe for your child and offer a host of width sizes to ensure the correct fit.